-Visitors who have not received all the recommended doses, or for whom vaccine status is unknown or documentation is not provided, must be considered unvaccinated or incompletely vaccinated.
+Visitors for whom vaccine status is unknown or documentation is not provided, must be considered unvaccinated or incompletely vaccinated.

-Test Types and Access to Testing,
+Test Types and Access to Testing

 Visitors may choose to use an antigen or PCR test to satisfy the test requirement.
 Any PCR or antigen test used must either have Emergency Use Authorization by the U.S. Food and Drug Administration or be operating per the Laboratory Developed Test requirements by the U.S. Centers for Medicare and Medicaid Services.